nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 After programming the BICR, the nRF54H20 SoC requires the provisioning of the nRF54H20 SoC binaries, a bundle containing the precompiled firmware for the Secure Domain and System Controller.
 To program the nRF54H20 SoC binaries to the nRF54H20 DK, do the following:

-1. Download the nRF54H20 SoC binaries v0.7.0:

-   * `nRF54H20 SoC Binaries v0.7.0 for EngC DKs`_, compatible with the nRF54H20 DK v0.8.3 and later revisions
+1. Download the `nRF54H20 SoC Binaries v0.7.0 for EngC DKs`_, compatible with the nRF54H20 DK v0.8.3 and later revisions.
-   * `nRF54H20 SoC Binaries v0.7.0 for EngB DKs`_, compatible with the nRF54H20 DKs ranging from v0.8.0 to v0.8.2.

    .. note::
       On MacOS, ensure that the ZIP file is not unpacked automatically upon download.